 Gateway Park Community Garden

-Slow Food Huntington was proud to join Long Island Community Agriculture Network (LI-CAN), a project of Starflower Experiences, and more than 15 other local organizations, in making the southwest corner of Lowndes and New York Avenues in Huntington Station into a community garden.
+Slow Food North Shore was proud to join Long Island Community Agriculture Network (LI-CAN), a project of Starflower Experiences, and more than 15 other local organizations, in making the southwest corner of Lowndes and New York Avenues in Huntington Station into a community garden.
 This organic garden features 87 raised wooden beds that are free to the public.
 Twenty-four plots are expressly for children and six are specially constructed to allow easy gardening access for those in wheelchairs.
 In addition to growing real food and learning about sustainable agriculture, gardeners of all ages and backgrounds have found that the Gateway Park garden offers opportunities to socialize with each other, have fun and bond into a real community.

 Slow Food Potluck Suppers